aerogear/offix/CONTRIBUTING.md

 - Description should contain an explanation for the proposed changes.
 - It's recommended to consult feature requests with the team before starting implementation
 - Send us a message on chat or email if you need assistance with any work.

+## Publishing a new version of the SDK

+Documentation for preparing a release for the JS sdk is available [here](./docs/releng.adoc)